schierlm/BibleMultiConverter/README.md

 to **ParatextDump** format (which is a diffable plain text dump of the internal Paratext structure and useful for comparing different Paratext formats).

+The **MyBibleZoneListDownloader** tool (part of SQLite edition) can be used to download the list of available MyBible.Zone modules from the module registry (that is also queried by the Android app) and create a HTML file with download links and (JavaScript) filters.
+This is needed as the website apparently does not include all modules available in the app.

 Planned formats
 ---------------